effectivemade/labs-office-elevator/tabletApp/README.md

 1. Open the terminal and go to the root directory of the project.

-2. Run the ./gradlew assembleDebug command to assemble the project in debug mode.
+2. Run the ./gradlew assembleDebug command to assemble the project in debug mode or ./gradlew assembleRelease command to assemble the project in release mode.

-3. To run the application on an emulator or connected device, run the ./gradlew installDebug command.
+3. To run the application on an emulator or connected device, run the ./gradlew installDebug or ./gradlew installRelease command.

 4. If you want to run tests, run the command ./gradlew test.

 5. If you want to assemble the APK file for the release version, run the command ./gradlew assembleRelease.

-## Authors: :writing_hand:
+# Authors: :writing_hand:

 - [Margarita Ginjolia](https://github.com/MargaritaDj)
 - [Maksim Mishenko](https://github.com/UserNameMax)